alexlawrence/feature-toggles/README.md

 Simple implementation of
 [feature toggles](http://martinfowler.com/bliki/FeatureToggle.html)
-for Node.js (also called feature flipping).
+for JavaScript (also called feature flipping).

 ### Features

+This module encapsulates all calls to check if a certain feature (toggle) is enabled.
-This module offers one additional feature over using a simple plain JavaScript object: computed feature toggle values in form of functions.
+Furthermore it provides the possibility to have computed feature toggle values in form of functions.

 ### Simple toggle values